Benefits of Tai chi vs Yoga

 1) Energy Expenditure:

 The amount of energy expended practicing Tai Chi depends upon the style and intensity of each routine.
-However, in general, most styles of Tai Chi require less energy than Zumba and other high-intensity programs like aerobics and running.
+However, in general, most styles of Tai Chi require less power than Zumba and other high-intensity programs like aerobics and running.

 2) Muscle Use: